adispezio/figma-plugin-example-prototype-write/README.md

 ## Development guide

-This plugin example is built using [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/) by @yuanqing.
+This plugin example is built using [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/) by [ Yuan Qing Lim](https://github.com/yuanqing).
 It's an excellent boilerplate for new Figma plugins and comes packed with a ton of useful utilities.

-**Note:** This plugin uses esbuild for JavaScript bundling (built by Figma cofounder @evanw!).
+**Note:** This plugin uses esbuild for JavaScript bundling (built by Figma cofounder [Evan Wallace](https://github.com/evanw)!).
 While fairly stable, the project is still in active development.

 ### Pre-requisites